This applies to RAIDING, Mythic+, and scheduled guild instance runs. All events on the in-game calendar are US/Central (Server time).

 - be familiar with the fights by having watched videos or having read descriptions of the fights on one of the many websites available.

 - Use the guild discord server.
-Install the client app, then click the + button in your server list, then join, and enter this: https://discord.gg/3kkC2YFEXw.
+Install the client app, then click the + button in your server list, then join, and enter the URL found in guild information or the calendar invite.
 Other add-ons may be required by the individual raid leaders.

 - show up for the calendar events they have committed to and show up on time.
 Life happens but it doesn’t happen every week, know the difference between real-life emergencies and poor planning your raid leader does.
 If you know you don’t get out of work till 6:30 and the event starts at 6:30 let your raid leader know.
 Holding or not holding the spot is entirely up to the individual raid leader but you have shown your maturity and commitment.